Leading for Value

 What Happens Next

-The next step is a short fit-check conversation to confirm the business problem, who belongs in the room, and whether Leading for Value is the right move right now.
-Each engagement is private and high-touch, and ETW takes on a limited number at a time.
-The conversation is also where timing, format, and investment get set.
+The next step is a short fit-check conversation, about 30 minutes.
+We’ll confirm the business problem, agree on who belongs in the room, and make sure Leading for Value is the right move right now.
+It’s also where timing, format, and investment get set.
+If it’s not a fit, we’ll tell you.

-Not sure your team is ready for a full session?
-Start with the Executive Alignment Diagnostic: five minutes to see where the alignment is leaking and which next step fits.
+Not sure the team’s ready for a full session?
+Start with the Executive Alignment Diagnostic.
+Three minutes, and you’ll see where the alignment is leaking and which next step fits.

 Have a question?
 Send it to us.